DMT Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Mood swings

-Although medical monitoring is not always necessary for DMT detox, some individuals may need medical and clinical care to manage the emotional side effects listed above.
+Although DMT withdrawal is not likely to occur and medical monitoring is not always necessary for DMT detox, some individuals may need medical and clinical care to manage the emotional side effects listed above.
 In these instances, medical detox may be recommended.

-Although medical detox and formal addiction treatment are not always necessary for DMT abusers, professional assistance may help users address the underlying causes of their substance abuse and separate them from harmful influences like drug-abusing peers or a toxic home environment.
+Although DMT detox and formal addiction treatment like DMT rehab are not always necessary, professional treatment may help users address the underlying causes of their substance abuse and separate them from harmful influences like drug-abusing peers or a toxic home environment.

 For those who are new to drug rehab, these types of programs typically include: